littletof/prettyBenching/README.md

 ## Note

-Using Deno's `--allow-hrtime` flag when running your code, will result in a more precise benchmarking, because than float milliseconds will be used for measurement instead of integer.
+Using Deno's `--allow-hrtime` flag when running your code will result in a more precise benchmarking, because than float milliseconds will be used for measurement instead of integer.

 # prettyBenchmarkProgress
 [![deno version](https://img.shields.io/badge/deno-1.0.5-success)](https://github.com/denoland/deno)